Hot Springs Village Couple Grateful to Myeloma Center

 “I love these trees,” Deb Heau said.
 “There’s little stories to all of them.”

 “I’m really big into profit and loss statements.
-I understand and appreciate the importance of cash flow so this organization can do two things — care for people and community outreach where we can get to everyone in Arkansas,” he said.
+I understand and appreciate the importance of cash flow so this organization can do two things — care for people and community outreach where we can get to everyone in Arkansas,” said Tom Heau.

 “The part that impresses me is the research that needs to be done on multiple myeloma,” he continued.
 “This is a nasty, ugly disease but the advancements that have been made in the last 10 or 15 years are unbelievable.”